zack-tan/zack-tan/README.md

 ## Welcome to my GitHub Profile! 😄

 👋 Thanks for stopping by!
-I'm Zack, a current Masters student in Analytics at McGill University.
+I'm Zack, an Analytics postgraduate from McGill University.
 <br>
 🧐 I enjoy exploring how we can make use of big data to derive insights that inspire business decisions.
 <br>